Go Global Exchange Program

 - Consulted with your Academic Course Advisor (ACA) or Director of Academic Program (DAP) about your Academic Study Plan

-Applications to attend a semester exchange during Autumn 2021 will be open on 1 April 2020.
+Applications to attend a semester exchange during Autumn 2021 are now open!
+Applications close 31 July 2020.